Primer of Strong-Field Quantum Electrodynamics for Experimentalists

+In the following, we examine what characterises a field as strong, the reasons perturbation theory breaks down in such backgrounds, and the conditions under which exact analytical solutions can still be obtained.
+Central to this discussion are the dimensionless strong-field parameters $\xi$, $\chi$, and $\eta$, which quantify the classical nonlinearity, the quantum nonlinearity, and the energy scale of the interaction, respectively.
 Finally, we examine how charged particles and photons behave in such fields.
 We use electrons throughout, but the results are general to other charged particles, particularly positrons.
-We explore which physical processes (such as nonlinear Compton scattering or nonlinear Breit-Wheeler pair creation) emerge or are modified in this regime.
-These foundational concepts set the stage for understanding both current and upcoming experiments, such as the Laser Und XFEL Experiment (LUXE) at DESY, and the theoretical tools used to describe strong-field phenomena.
+We explore which physical processes, such as nonlinear Compton scattering or nonlinear Breit--Wheeler pair creation, emerge or are modified in this regime.
+These foundational concepts set the stage for understanding both current and upcoming experiments, such as the Laser Und XFEL Experiment (LUXE) at DESY~\cite{Abramowicz:2021zja, LUXE:2023crk}, and the theoretical tools used to describe strong-field phenomena.